rfennell/AzurePipelines/Extensions/FileUtilities/readme.md

 Releases

-1.0 Initial interna release
+1.0 Initial internal release
 2.0 Public release
 2.1 Added replacing InnerText of XML nodes as well as attributes in XML task
-    Added support for multi-files on XML tasl
+    Added support for multi-files on XML task
-2.2 Made the location of the local copy of the artifact configurable
+2.2 Made the location of the local copy of the artifact configurable 2.3 Issue147 fixed filter for successful builds on UNC copy task

 This set of tasks perform file copy related actions